wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

 3rd Party Libraries
 ===================

 Teams that are not using parts provided in the KoP will likely need to install external dependencies.
-Please view the below :ref:`The Mechanism <docs/software/vscode-overview/3rd-party-libraries:The Mechanism>` section to see information on adding an external library.
+Please view the below section to see information on adding an external library.

 The Mechanism
 -------------